MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 For additional actions, select the ellipses icon.
 Additional actions include:
 -	**Toggle incoming video**
--	**Share your screen** – your screen will pop up as a video in the Remote Assist HoloLens user’s world.
+-	**Share your screen** – your screen will pop up as a video in the Dynamics 365 Remote Assist HoloLens user’s world.
 -	**Start video with blur** (iOS only) - useful if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
 - **Insert file** to share a file

 > [!NOTE]
-> Turn your phone horizonal to see more of the Remote Assist HoloLens user’s environment.
+> Turn your phone horizonal to see more of the Dynamics 365 Remote Assist HoloLens user’s environment.

-## Annotate Remote Assist user's environment
+## Annotate Dynamics 365 Remote Assist user's environment

 To add an annotation, select the **Edit icon**.

-Then, the Remote Assist user's video feed will freeze and you will see the **Mixed Reality toolbar**.
+Then, the Dynamics 365 Remote Assist user's video feed will freeze and you will see the **Mixed Reality toolbar**.

 ![Screenshot of the mixed reality toolbar, with the edit icon highlighted.](media/TeamsMobile_MRToolbar.png)